 During many decades of the 20th Century, the Spanish-language El Defensor del Pueblo and English Socorro Chieftain co-existed under various owners.
 They had merged, however, by the early 1950′s.

-Today, the twice-weekly El Defensor Chieftain is, as it has been from the beginning, the primary source for community news and advertising in Socorro County.
+Today, the weekly El Defensor Chieftain is, as it has been from the beginning, the primary source for community news and advertising in Socorro County.